taher435/taher435.github.io/_posts/2016-07-31-startup-weekend-singapore-from-idea-to-winning.md

 ![winning-team](/assets/post-images/20160731/cover.jpeg)

+> Note: We also won 1st prize in Startup Weekend Singapore 2017 :).
+We followed the same principles and that helped us win second time in a row.
+Though the team was different (except Mohammed & myself)

 For those who don’t know, [startup weekend](https://startupweekend.org/) is an event where you get 54 hours on a weekend to build your product.
 In this year’s event in Singapore, my team won the 1st prize!
 When the judges announced our team as the winner, we all were surprised.
 Because none of us were there to win.
 All we wanted to do is build a prototype for a problem we all faced.
 When we won, it got me thinking that why did the judges chose us.
 So I came up with these points that we think helped us win and in general is also applicable to any startup or product.

 ## 1. Solving your own problem